nightroman/FarNet/PowerShellFar/Readme.txt

 PROBLEM
-x86 Far on x64 machines: in rare cases PowerShellFar cannot load PowerShell core because x86 Far disables WOW64 redirection (normally needed for loading).
+x86 Far on x64 machines: in rare cases PowerShellFar cannot load PowerShell core because x86 Far disables WOW64 redirection.
 SOLUTION
 Theoretically the best way to avoid this problem is to use x64 Far and FarNet on x64 machines.
 Unfortunately it is not always possible in practice: plugins may not have x64 versions or x64 Far may have not yet resolved problems.
-Then the following batch file can be used to start Far:
+Then the following batch file can be used to start x86 Far:

 	set PATH=%WINDIR%\syswow64;%PATH%
 	"c:\program files\Far\Far.exe"